List of England Twenty20 International cricket records: Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

-Aleem Dar of Pakistan holds the record for the most T20I matches umpired with 61.
-The most experienced English umpire is Ian Gould with 37 matches officiated so far.
+Ahsan Raza of Pakistan holds the record for the most T20I matches umpired with 82.
+The most experienced English umpire is Alex Wharf with 45 matches officiated so far.